wikeyen/blog/content/posts/Host your own blog with Hugo.md

 draft: false
 ---

-##

 ## Options in the market

-There are many different ways to build a blog of your own, but they all fall into two different categories in terms of how your data is stored: **database** and **non-database**.
+There are many different ways to build a blog of your own, but they all fall into two distinct categories regarding how your data is stored: **database** and **non-database**.